Chinese netizens up in arms about British Museum’s defense of plundered relics in its collection

 "There are a lot of partial histories and they tend to focus on the colonial aspect of the collecting, so you have a bunch of people who tend to be quite angry and upset," Jansari said, replying to the criticism directed at the museum.

-Additionally, Jansari also mentioned that there is a lot of misunderstanding that British Museum paid no attention to the source of each collection.
-According to her, actually a numbers of people are working on the origins of these collections.
-"There is a range of contexts in which this material is collected" speaking of the purpose of holding this talk, Jansari told the media.
+Additionally, Jansari also mentioned that a lot of people are mistaken that the British Museum pays no attention to the origins of the items in the collection.
+According to her, the museum actually has a number of people dedicated to determining the origin of relics.

+"There is a range of contexts in which this material is collected," Jansari told media.

 History of plunder

-It's not surprising that Chinese netizens expressed anger online.
-According to data from the British Museum, around 230,000 Chinese treasures are currently part of its collection - the largest collection of Chinese relics in any Western museum.
+It's not surprising that Chinese netizens expressed their anger online.
+According to data from the British Museum, around 23,000 Chinese treasures are currently part of its collection - the largest collection of Chinese relics in any Western museum.

 While numerous ancient relics have been plundered from China during different time periods, one of the biggest thefts occurred in 1860, when British and French expeditionary forces reached Beijing and razed Yuanmingyuan, also known as the Old Summer Palace.
-Soldiers and officers that took part in the action ended up stealing numerous artworks from the palace.
+The soldiers and officers who took part in the action ended up stealing numerous artworks from the palace.

 Anger over the theft of these relics is not something limited to the people of today, at the time famed French writer Victor Hugo criticized the looting in his Expédition de Chine: "One day two bandits entered the Summer Palace.
 One plundered, the other burned…One of the two victors filled his pockets; when the other saw this he filled his coffers.
 And back they came to Europe, arm in arm, laughing away.
 Such is the story of the two bandits."